Skip to content

 But very few languages get the same level of national and local support.

-Many, like Shoshoni (spoken across southeastern Idaho, Wyoming, and Nevada), are recorded and documented, but might never make a full return.
+Many, like Shoshoni (spoken across southeastern Idaho, Wyoming, and Nevada in the USA), are recorded and documented, but might never make a full return.
 These can be taught, but will not likely reach a point where they can be widely-spoken again.
 Of course, it’s nice to be optimistic!

 Many others will, unfortunately, vanish.
 There are 7000 languages in the world, many in remote, isolated areas or only spoken by a small community.
-And some of these groups don’t want their language to be preserved, while others don’t have a way to do it.
+And while some of these groups simply don’t have a means to preserve their language, others don’t want it to be preserved.
 It’s a terrible truth, but it’s going to happen.

 Being Optimistic